opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

       This OPTIONAL property describes the score of the compatibility set.

-      Only one compatibility score filed in one compatibility set.
+      There is only one compatibility score filed allowed in one compatibility set.

       The highest score of the compatibility set means this compatibility set is the most optimal one.

       If this field is not present, the score of this compatibility set is 0.

-      If compatibility sets have same score, that means any of these compatibility sets pass the compatibility check is successful in matching the compatibility requirements.
+      If compatibility sets have the same score, that means any of these compatibility sets pass the compatibility check is successful in matching the compatibility requirements.

-      The compatibility-score is used for selecting optimal image in descending order for those compatibility sets pass the compatibility check.
+      The compatibility-score is used for selecting optimal image or optimal node in descending order for those compatibility sets pass the compatibility check.

       The value type of this field is INT.